mrd0x/EvilSelenium/README.md

 * Download & exfiltrate files
 * Add SSH keys to GitHub

-Easily extend the existing functionality to suit your needs (e.g. Create resources on Azure, download files from GDrive/OneDrive).
+Easily extend the existing functionality to suit your needs (e.g. Download files from the user's GDrive/OneDrive).

 # Note